MoBagel/json2dashboard/README.md

 ## How to use

 For example to implement `NotificationBar` component.
-And the data is json schema.
 You can see the data schema in the docuement [Data Structure Link](#data).

 ```
 import Json2dashboard from 'json2dashboard';